Investigative Reporting, Important News Updates of Pakistan and specially Mirpur AJK

 "The people want to execute the prosecutor general," the pro-Morsy protesters chanted outside the building.

-The general assembly of the judges' club has called for a nationwide strike in all courts and prosecution offices to protest the president's move, state-run Nile TV reported.
+the judges' club has called for a nationwide strike in all courts and

 Judges in Alexandria and Damanhour say they are putting all court hearings on hold until further notice.